bostick/bostick/README.md

 - ▦ I help with the Android version of [Golly](https://golly.sourceforge.io/).

-- 🤖 I have a lot of experience with [Android](https://bostick.github.io/projects/android/).

 - 🔧 I created the [CodeTools suite of developer tools for Wolfram Language](https://bostick.github.io/wolfram-language/codetools/).

 - 💬 I have given [talks](https://bostick.github.io/talks/).